 A high ambitious conservational goal was set up by the government of 13 tiger range countries to double the number of wild tigers by 2022.
 This is the TX2 goal, which started in the year 2010 and will prolong for 12 years (2010 – 2022).

-The question now is why is it to double the tiger’s number, rather than save?
+Why double tiger’s number, rather than save?

 There is no stop for the decline in tiger population even after constant efforts made to protect them since the 1970s.
 The tiger range countries decided to set a goal named TX2.
 Rather than saving the tigers, this strategy takes a long – term approach.
 The mission aims to protect the current habitat of tiger’s, maintaining wildlife corridors and preserve and improve the resources of areas where tigers can be in future.